fast-journey/blocy_auto_file/README.md

 # BlocY CLI

-A powerful command-line tool to quickly scaffold Flutter applications using BLoC architecture with clean architecture principles.
+Build Flutter apps faster with a CLI tool that applies BLoC and clean architecture for scalable, maintainable projects.

 ## Features